Stand out in your job search with an interactive Tableau CV

 The magic of a viz CV is that it is your own data, no data collection or prep needed. .
 You can decide what you want to include and emphasize to sell your skills in the best possible way.
 Former Tableau visionary Tristan Guilleven recommends having the following elements in your CV to make it stand out:

 - Portfolio of work

-Use Gantt Charts as a Timeline of Your Work Experience
+Use Gantt charts as a timeline of your work experience

 Gantt charts make your timeline quick and easy to understand.
 Unlike lists, Gantt charts call attention to the most important items on your timeline and make your experience clear.
 Here you can add your start and end dates, the type of work and any of your awards, in clear chronological order.
 Smart filtering and visual tooltips can help provide context and draw attention to additional key points relevant to your job description.
 Viz by Julia Biedry Gonzalez

-The "skills" section is one of the most important parts of the resume.
-By creating a Viz Resume, not only can you show your Tableau skills, you can also give a literal list to show off your other technical and soft skills.
+The "skills" section is one of the most important parts of the CV.
+By creating a Viz CV, not only can you show your Tableau skills, you can also give a literal list to show off your other technical and soft skills.
 Consider how you want your key skills to stand out.
-You could give your skills a grade, rank them in order of importance and relevance, or highlight your top 3 skills in bright colors for that extra oomph!
+You could give your skills a grade, rank them in order of importance and relevance, or highlight your top 3 skills in bright colours for that extra oomph!
 The possibilities are endless.
 In his demo, Tristan Guilleven suggested adding a triangle at the end of a bar graph of skills to represent that your skills are always developing and improving.

 Viz by Tristan Guillevin

-Link to Portfolios and Other Work
+Link to portfolios and other work

 Viz by Alisha Dhillon